Anantm007/todolist-v2/README.md

 # todolist-v2
-A todolist web app having a MongoDB database
+This is a TodoList web app where the user can add new tasks and delete the completed ones.It has a MongoDB database.

-You can check it out on : https://todolistanant.herokuapp.com
+Check it out on : https://todolistanant.herokuapp.com

 To create your own custom list you can add "/<your_name>" at the end of the above URL.